Russian-occupied territories in Georgia: United States

 In June 2010, the White House published its report on the U.S.-Russia relations, where it called on Russia to end its occupation of the Georgian territories of Abkhazia and South Ossetia.

 Secretary of State Hillary Clinton said that Russia is occupying parts of Georgia and building permanent military bases in contravention of the truce during a visit to Tbilisi in 2010.
 According to Russian news agencies, then Prime Minister of Russia Vladimir Putin commented on this statement, saying that "They [Georgians] mustn't seek solutions outside," and "It's necessary to conduct a dialogue without citing third parties."
 Putin also stressed that Russia was not the occupier, but only "liberated" Abkhazia and South Ossetia.

 In August 2010, the U.S. Department of State said that they were not surprised by reports that Russia deployed S-300 air-defense systems on the territory of Abkhazia.
 "I believe it's our understanding that Russia has had S-300 missiles in Abkhazia for the past two years," the department's assistant secretary, Philip J. Crowley, said.
 "There have been systems in Abkhazia for two years.
 We can't confirm whether they [Russia] have added to those systems or not... this is by itself is not necessarily a new development.
 That system has been in place for some time," he continued.

-In December 2010, the U.S. Senate discussed a draft resolution on Georgia's territorial integrity.
-It was prepared by Jeanne Shaheen.
-The draft expressed support for Georgia's territorial integrity and recognition of Abkhazia and South Ossetia as "regions occupied by the Russian Federation".
-The Russian Foreign Ministry slammed the draft, saying "... with regret, that the draft resolution – as well as positions of many members of the Congress – ignores the new reality, which emerged after Saakashvili’s regime unleashed its aggression in August, 2008."

-In March 2011, U.S. Assistant Secretary of State for European and Eurasian Affairs Philip Gordon said that use of term "occupied" by Washington in reference to Abkhazia and South Ossetia was not meant to be a "provocation" but a description of situation on the ground.
+In March 2011, U.S. Assistant Secretary of State for European and Eurasian Affairs Philip H. Gordon said that use of term "occupied" by Washington in reference to Abkhazia and South Ossetia was not meant to be a "provocation" but a description of situation on the ground.